AdelaKoromhaz/Hello-World/README.md

 My previous experience varies from office support of purchace for two teams.
 Currently i m working on practice Test scenarios and test caces using excel sheets.
 For User stories i used ChatGPT 3.5 to help me to create test scenarios/ test cases.
-I choose e-commers project Ebay.com
+Also i tried to create report bugs in excel sheet to undertand the system of reporting dokuments.

 ## Courses